krokedil/paysoncheckout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2021.09.15    - version 3.2.2 =
+* Enhancement   - Add support to confirm orders in WooCommerce using the callback from Payson.
+This will help in cases where customers dont return to the checkout after completing the 3DS step.
+* Enhancement   - Add support to be able to handle recurring payment callbacks from Payson when they confirm the order.

 = 2021.08.20    - version 3.2.1 =
 * Enhancement   - Improved checks before we cancel an order with Payson to prevent canceling a Payson order incorrectly.
 * Fix           - PHP 8.0 compatability.